altaf933/KotlinAndroid/README.md

+> Note: Still in a mode of developing but you can take advantages of other available example.

 This repository provide you small functionality of Android in different module.The purpose of this repository for practice Android development in Kotlin for beginner.

 Topics: